OracularIS/smartdevops/docs/setupguide/issuemain/creating.md

        ondblclick="this.style.height='200px'; this.style.cursor='zoom-in';">
       </div>

- 4. To finalize an issue, first click **Complete**.
-Then, based on what you need, choose the appropriate options.
-If you only want to commit your changes to the connected repository, enable the **Commit** option.
-If you only want to create a rollout without committing the changes, enable the **Rollout** option.
-If you want to do both—commit and create a rollout—make sure to enable both options.
-Once all required fields are filled, click **OK** to complete the process.
+## Creating a Rollout

+To create a Rollout:

+1. Click **Complete**.
+2. Choose what you want to do:
+   - **Commit** – to push changes to the repository.
+   - **Rollout** – to create a rollout package.
+   - **Both** – enable both options if you want to perform both actions together.
+3. After selecting the required options and filling in the necessary fields, click **OK** to finish.

     <div style="text-align: left;">
       <img src="./assets/image4.png"